Меню:

 Use of test suites

-Use of test suites is also very easy — you need to put the BOOST_AUTO_TEST_SUITE macro (with name of suite as argument) before first test case, that should be included into this test suite, and the BOOST_AUTO_TEST_SUITE_END macro after last test case, that should be included in this test suite:
+Use of test suites is very easy — you need to put the BOOST_AUTO_TEST_SUITE macro (with name of suite as an argument) before first test case, that should be included into this test suite, and the BOOST_AUTO_TEST_SUITE_END macro after last test case, that should be included in this test suite:

 #define BOOST_TEST_MODULE Simple testcases 2